Skip to main content

 Substitution Method for Verification

 The substitution method involves plugging the values of the ordered pair into each equation to check for equality.
-This direct substitution helps determine if the pair satisfies the system, making it a straightforward approach to verify solutions without solving the system from scratch.
+This direct substitution helps determine if the pair satisfies both equations, confirming whether it is a valid solution to the system.

 Recommended video: